-Both competitors of the first team start before the first competitor of the second team.
+Both competitors of a team start in a single run after each other.
 In case of a Mixed Team event, the men of each nation team will start before the women.

 5801.1.1.4 Ranking and Result after the Qualification Run